nowaproj/blog/blog/write-better-prompts.md

 **Example:**
 ```
 #Intent
 I want to build a modern homepage for my shoe store app.

 #Context
 • Show main promotion at the top
 • Display products in a grid with price and image
 • Mobile-first approach

 #Task
-Build the homepage as described above. ← Task
+Build the homepage as described above.

 #Constraints
 Keep the design clean and modern, and the implementation simple.
 ```

 ---

-## 6️⃣ Be clear with style & function
+## 7️⃣ Be clear with style & function

 Avoid vague words like “nice” or “beautiful.”
 Instead, be specific:
 - “Use a dark theme with high-contrast text”